betterscientificsoftware/bssw.io/CuratedContent/WorkingEffectivelyWithLegacyCode.md

   - **Object Seams**: Define interfaces and replace production objects with mock or fake objects in a test harness.
 (NOTE: Prefer object seams to link or preprocessing seams!)

 The Legacy Code Change Algorithm is applied in many small iterations over and over again as pieces of the legacy software are changed.
-Over time, all the refactoring can result in significant improvements to the quality and sustainability of the software and can even perform major (beneficial) architectural changes over time.
+Over time, these small incremental refactorings can result in significant improvements to the quality and sustainability of the software and can even perform major (beneficial) architectural changes.
 In fact, at some point, the software may have improved to the point where there is enough strong testing that it is no longer considered legacy code!

 This book is packed with practical examples that show nearly every trick there is for refactoring nasty code to break dependencies and getting code into a unit test harness.